Houria-hs/ClearClause--CWThackathon-teamOdin/README.md

 ## 🚀 How to Run & Test

-ClearClause is divided into two main directories: frontend and backend.
+ClearClause is divided into two main directories:frontend and backend.
 You will need to run both simultaneously for the application to function.

-1. Prerequisites:
+1. Prerequisites

 Node.js (v18+ recommended)

 npm or yarn

 A Supabase account and a Google Gemini API key.

-2. Installation & Setup:
+3. Installation & Setup

 First, clone the repository:

 git clone https://github.com/Houria-hs/CWThackathon-teamOdin.git

 cd CWThackathon-teamOdin

-🛠️ Backend Setup:
+🛠️ Backend Setup

-Navigate to the backend folder: cd backend
+Navigate to the backend folder:

+cd backend

 Install dependencies:

 npm install

 Create a .env file in the backend folder:

 PORT=5000

 DATABASE_URL=your_supabase_db_url

 GEMINI_API_KEY=your_gemini_api_key

 JWT_SECRET=your_custom_jwt_secret

 Start the backend server:

 npm start

-💻 Frontend Setup:
+💻 Frontend Setup

-Open a new terminal window and navigate to the frontend folder: cd frontend
+Open a new terminal window and navigate to the frontend folder:

+cd frontend

 Install dependencies:

 npm install

 Create a .env file in the frontend folder:
 VITE_API_URL=https://clearclause-975k.onrender.com

-Start the frontend development server: npm run dev
+Start the frontend development server

+npm run dev

-5. Testing:
+5. Testing

 UI Testing: Check the "Laptop View" vs "Mobile View" by resizing your browser.

 Upload Test: Use a sample PDF to test the scanning animation and risk categorization.